MRC always strives to maintain the highest standards of teaching and learning.

-A conditional letter will be issued to students where they have to meet a certain condition of entry.
-(Indicator -8, chapter B2)
+A conditional letter will be issued to the students in case they have to meet a certain criteria (Indicator -8, chapter B2).

-For International Student the criteria of admission are almost same but before issuing the CAS letter the college has to check the student’s English level, which should confirm that student has achieved a CEFR level B2 in English.
+For International Students the criteria of admission are almost same but before issuing the Confirmation of Acceptance for Studies (CAS) letter the college has to check students’ English level, which should confirm that a student has achieved a CEFR level B2 in English.

-Once an International student arrives at college on enrolment day, then it is the responsibility of the appointed person to check their academic documents along with their Visa and scan them.
-Once student documents are completed, then he orshe is required to take the initial diagnostic test.
+Once an International student arrives at Mont Rose College on enrolment day, then it is the responsibility of appointed person to check their academic documents along with Visa and scan them.
+Once student documents are completed, then he/she requires to do the initial diagnostic test.

-The College reserves the right to refuse an application if the applicant fails to fulfil the mentioned criteria.
+The College reserves the right to refuse an application if the applicant fails to fulfil the specified criteria.

-6. Colleges require below mentioned documents from student’s admission and if they can’t provide any of these requested information then they must inform college and get extra time to complete their application.
+The College requires below mentioned documents from students.
+If they can’t provide any of this requested information then they must inform the College and obtain extra time to complete their application.

-The student has a right to appeal against the admission decision and can request a review of a decision concerning the selection or admission.
+The student has a right to appeal against the admissions decision and can request a review of a decision concerning the selection or admission.
 The appeal policy is available on the college website.
 (Indicator -3, Chapter B2)

-The college does not allow appeals based on academic judgement., An appeal can be filed with regards to procedural grounds only within 2 weeks of the decision
+The college does not allow appeals based on academic judgement, appeal can be filed with regards to procedural grounds within 2 weeks of a decision.

-8. The College will inform the prospective students of any significant changes in the programme they have applied and will advise promptly of the other choices available.
+The College will inform the prospective students of any significant changes in the programme they have applied for and will advise promptly of other choices available.
 (Indicator -9, chapter B2)

 The College’s Senior Management Team will monitor the operation of the policy by receiving an annual report on admissions.